Surrey

 Please note that our facility does not provide animal control services such as lost, found or surrendered animals, thank you.

-Respectfully acknowledging that the BC SPCA in Surrey is located on the unceded traditional territory of the Kwantlen, Semiahmoo, sc̓əwaθən məsteyəxʷ (Tsawwassen), Katzie, Kwantlen, Kwikwetlem, and Qayqayt First Nations, as well as numerous Stó:lō Nations First whose historical relationships to the land continues today.
+Respectfully acknowledging that the BC SPCA in Surrey is located on the unceded territory of the Kwantlen, Semiahmoo, sc̓əwaθən məsteyəxʷ (Tsawwassen), Katzie, Kwantlen, Kwikwetlem, and Qayqayt First Nations, as well as numerous Stó:lō Nations First whose historical relationships to the land continues today.